basecamp/bcx-api/sections/people.md

 Delete person
 ------------

-* `DELETE /people/1.json` will delete the person specified and return `200 OK` if that was successful.
+* `DELETE /people/1.json` will delete the person specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the person, you'll see `403 Forbidden`.